-- Our online learning platform, STARz. - Subscriptions to Mathletics (Years 1 to 6), TTRockstars (Year 2 to 6) and SPaG.com for Years 2 to 6. - STARz Guide for parents with full instructions on logging in etc. - Use of video (recorded via staff laptops) for direct class messages and reading the class story, uploaded to STARZ and/or the school's YouTube channel. - Ipads/laptops loaned to families who have completed our 'Access to technology' questionnaire stating that they have limited or no access to technology or technology is being shared.
+• Our online learning platform, STARz.

+- Subscriptions to Mathletics (Years 1 to 6), TTRockstars (Year 2 to 6) and SPaG.com for Years 2 to 6. - STARz Guide for parents with full instructions on logging in etc. - Use of video (recorded via staff laptops) for direct class messages and reading the class story. - Printed learning packs for parents who request this when they are unable to access our online platform. - Ipads/laptops loaned to families who have completed our 'Access to technology' questionnaire stating that they have limited or no access to technology except a mobile phone.